openstack/ironic/doc/source/install/enabling-https.rst

     glance_cafile=/path/to/certfile

    .. note::
-      'glance_cafile' is a optional path to a CA certificate bundle to be used to validate the SSL certificate served by Image service.
+      'glance_cafile' is an optional path to a CA certificate bundle to be used to validate the SSL certificate served by Image service.

 #.
 If not using the keystone service catalog for the Image service API endpoint